savoirfairelinux/dhtnet/extras/virtual-networking/README.md

 - `actors/launch-dsh-listener.sh`
 - `probes/probe-dht-from-wan.sh`

 They are low-level helpers, not the primary orchestration contract.
+The probe helper writes its nested result bundle through the same Python result recorder that `run.py` uses for scenario-level summaries.

 ## Result artifacts